kwikawec/beta-prediction-ml/README.md

 ## Author

 **Ondřej Bouzek**
-Faculty of Finance and Accounting, University of Economics and Business, Prague Department of Corporate Finance
+Faculty of Finance and Accounting, University of Economics and Business, Prague, Department of Corporate Finance

 ## Data